 Managing your feelings requires the ability to respond to strong emotions in an appropriate way.
 For example, staying calm when teased or taking criticism without getting upset both require students to be able to manage their feelings.
 Children who are good at regulating their emotions feel better about themselves and have more successful friendships.
+In this belly breathing for kids activity, students will learn a new strategy for how to remain calm during stressful situations.

 Students Will: apply a strategy to manage big emotions.